 I guess I always expected middle grade to be the sweet spot of reading.
 Kids are skilled enough to read on their own and opinionated enough to choose their own genres and titles.
 This is when it was all supposed to catch fire.
 Independent!
 Reading!
 We started off strong with some Raina Telgemeier — a huge favorite.
 And then … nothing.

-Frustrated, I sought the advice of a true middle grade book enthusiast — Karina Yan Glaser, a contributing editor at Book Riot, parent of a middle grade reader, and author of a soon-to-be-released middle grade book of her own.
+Frustrated, I sought the advice of a true middle grade book enthusiast — Karina Yan Glaser, a contributing editor at Book Riot, parent of a middle grade reader, and author of a middle grade book of her own.

 Here’s what I learned.

 1. If my 9-year-old doesn’t finish every book she picks up, so what?

 Not finishing books isn’t necessarily the worst thing in the world.